About Wood Carving Paintings Commissions Glass

 Sequence / Rise / Collision with Joy

-Part of the Shape of God Series
+Part of the Shape of Time Series

 An ongoing personal project exploring the themes of intuition, the unseen and the impossibility of perfection.